Google is notoriously secretive about updates made to their algorithm.

 - Security: An SSL certificate (the “s” in your https://) is essential to rank on Google.

 - Speed, mobile friendliness, and a positive user experience: These are all addressed in the Page Experience update, but have long been a ranking factor.
-The only difference is that, starting in May, they will have more value (though still, in our estimation, less than content and backlinks).
+The only difference is that, starting in June or July, they will have more value (though still, in our estimation, less than content and backlinks).

 What Are the Core Web Vitals?